Storage & Retention of Medical Records

 Storage of medical records

-As a consultant in private practice, you are responsible for managing your private patient’s medical records.
-Such records are the individual doctor’s property, although patients have rights of access under the Data Protection Act 2018, as amended.
+As a consultant in private practice, you are responsible for managing your private patients’ medical records.
+Such records are the individual doctor’s property, although patients have rights of access under the Data Protection Act 2018.

 The General Medical Council states in “Good medical practice”: